 In the way of all productions, it will, if successful, come up with merely one solution to a script which is capable of yielding multiple, competing, realisations.
 We hope, however, that we will emerge from the process having put some long-held assumptions about the play to the test – and also, if our venture prospers, having discovered new possibilities in the play which it would be difficult for desk-bound study alone to detect.
 Marston himself lamented that “scenes invented merely to be spoken should be enforcively published to be read” (John Marston, “The Malcontent” and Other Plays, ed.
 Keith Sturgess (Oxford: Oxford University Press, 1997), p.326).
 We like to think that, although Marston, in later life, and then in holy orders, refused to have his name associated with a reprinting of his plays, his younger self would have heartily approved of our undertaking.

-The University of York’s Department of Theatre, Film and Television is committed to combining traditional analytical and historical approaches to the study of theatre with performance experiment and exploration in specially designed, and handsomely equipped, theatre spaces.
+The University of York’s Department of Theatre, Film, Television and Interactive Media is committed to combining traditional analytical and historical approaches to the study of theatre with performance experiment and exploration in specially designed, and handsomely equipped, theatre spaces.
 This means that each of its early modern productions rests on detailed investigation of, for example, the play’s textual history, the performance circumstances which shaped it, and to which it responded, and the competing interpretations of it bequeathed to us by critical tradition and by its various reappearances on stage across the intervening centuries (including, often, in adapted forms.)